 Malta enjoys a low level of crime.
 There is a high level of safety, both during daytime and at night, even while walking alone.
 Both locals and visitors are afforded the same safety levels.
 Crime rates are low compared to other developed countries.
 The islands rank 44th globally in terms of safety.
 Street crimes, burglaries and petty thefts are not major concerns.
 Detailed safety statistics can be found here.

 Students are advised on staying safe and we provide them with useful information, including contact details in the unlikely event of an emergency as well as details of the various support services available to them.
 Students are also advised on the importance of responsible behaviour and are asked to regularly check in with their family.
 Knowing that you can reach your child at any time will greatly reduce any anxiety.
-In the event that your child cannot be reached, please find support from the Student Relationship Manager and the Academic and Pastoral Support Officer.

 University is undoubtedly a big investment in your child’s future, however the rewards are huge.
 Find out about: